jjgradwell/localhost-ssl-certs/README.md

 Tap OK.

-# To install certificate on MacOS
+## To install certificate on MacOS

 Open Keychain Access
 Click on File > Import Items
-Select the server.crt file created earlier, and enter your password to allow Then right click on the certificate that was imported, and select get info Then open the "Trust" section and modify 'When using this certifcate:' to always Trust
+Select the server.crt file created earlier, and enter your password to allow Then right click on the certificate that was imported, and select get info Then open the "Trust" section and modify 'When using this certifcate:' to 'always trust'